Taxonomic rank: Absolute systems of taxonomic rank

+The International Code of Zoological Nomenclature defines rank as: "The level, for nomenclatural purposes, of a taxon in a taxonomic hierarchy (e.g. all families are for nomenclatural purposes at the same rank, which lies between superfamily and subfamily)."
+Note that discussions on this page generally assume that taxa are clades (monophyletic groups of organisms), but such is not required by either the Zoological Code or the Botanical Code, (i.e., the International Code of Nomenclature for algae, fungi, and plants); and some experts on biological nomenclature hold that it should not be required.
+And in that case, the hierarchy of taxa—hence, their ranks—would not necessarily reflect the hierarchy of clades.

 A taxon is usually assigned a rank when it is given its formal name.
 The basic ranks are species and genus.
 When an organism is given a species name it is assigned to a genus, and the genus name is part of the species name.

-The species name is also called a binomial, that is, a two-term name.
+The species name is thus also called a binomial, that is, a two-term name.
 For example, the zoological name for the human species is Homo sapiens.
 This is usually italicized in print or underlined when italics are not available.
 In this case, Homo is the generic name and it is capitalized; sapiens indicates the species and it is not capitalized.
-While not always used, some species include a subspecific epithet.
+When a subspecific epithet is used, it is placed after the specific name, and uncapitalised and italicised like the specific epithet; the resulting subspecific name is sometimes called a trinomen.
 For instance, modern humans are Homo sapiens sapiens, or H. sapiens sapiens.

 In zoological nomenclature, higher taxon names are normally not italicized, but the Botanical Code, the Prokaryotic Code, the Code for Viruses, the draft BioCode and the PhyloCode all recommend italicizing all taxon names (of all ranks).

+The binomial name is basic; which means that to identify a given organism, it is usually not necessary to specify the names of ranks other than the first two—genus and species (i.e., genus and specific epithet)—within a taxonomy comprising a rank-based code.
+This is not true globally because most rank-based codes are independent of each other, and there are many inter-code homonyms (i.e., the same name used for different organisms among the several codes)—typically for an animal or for a taxon covered by a given rank-based code.
+For this reason, attempts were made at creating a BioCode that would regulate all taxon names; but this mission has failed thus far due largely to firmly entrenched naming traditions among the communities.